demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 ## Self Deployed Application

+### Using National Cloud

+- To see which integrations support natively National Clouds,See the [table below.](https://xsoar.pan.dev/docs/reference/articles/microsoft-integrations---authentication#supported-authentication-flows-for-microsoft-integrations)
+  - For Microsoft Azure integrations, select the appropriate cloud using the *Azure Cloud* parameter.
+  - For Microsoft Defender, select the appropriate cloud using the *Endpoint Type* parameter.
+  - For using the self-deployment option, select the *Custom* option and follow the instructions below.

+- Some of the Cortex XSOAR-Microsoft integrations support the deployment of national clouds through the self-deployed authorization flow.
+For more information about Microsoft National Clouds, refer to the [Microsoft documentation](https://docs.microsoft.com/en-us/graph/deployments).
+ In order to use a national cloud, change the *Server URL* parameter to the corresponding address of the national cloud you are using.

 ### Client Credentials
 To use a self-configured Azure application, you need to add a new Azure App Registration in the Azure Portal.